JeffTerrell/programming-language-suggester/README.md

 ## Description

-An interactive webpage containing questions that help the user direct them to which programming language (JavaScript, Python, C#) they are most like.
+An interactive webpage containing questions that after providing answers, show the user which programming language (JavaScript, Python, C#) they are most like.
 After clicking the submit button, the user will be shown their chosen language and be given several links to resources.

 ## Setup/Installation Requirements